blutorange/PIXI.NinePatch/README.md

 __new PIXI.NinePatch(options)__

-Options in an object with the following options:
+Options is an object with the following options:

-__resource:__ PIXI.loaders.Resource|{key:string,texture:PIXI.Texture}|Array&lt;PIXI.Texture&gt; The nine patches to use.
+- __resource:__ (PIXI.loaders.Resource|{key:string,texture:PIXI.Texture}|Array&lt;PIXI.Texture&gt;) The nine patches to use.
 Can be a PIXI.loaders.Resource (spritesheet) object; or an object with the texture name as the key and the PIXI.Texture as the value; or an array with the textures.
 Textures are used in order of their name.

-__width:__ number (optional) The width of your 9Patch container.
+- __width:__ (number) (optional) The width of your 9Patch container.
 Defaults to the combined width of the left, middle, and right patches.

-__height:__ number (optional) The height of your 9Patch container.
+- __height:__ (number) (optional) The height of your 9Patch container.
 Default to the combined height of the top, middle, and bottom patches.

-__filter:__ string => boolean (optional) A filter applied when resources are given as an object or PIXI.loaders.Resource.
+- **filter:** (string => boolean) (optional) A filter applied when resources are given as an object or PIXI.loaders.Resource.
 Filters the textures by their name.
 Useful when loading from a spritesheet also containing other images.

 For example: